MaxPleaner/intercom/README.md

 - `views/root.erb`: HTML for the `"/"` (root) route, links to the other pages
 - `views/user_locator.erb`: HTML page for the distance-filter section
 - `views/user_locator_map.erb`: Javascript / HTML code for Google Maps

+Steps needed to run locally:
+- install postgres, create a postgres database with the name specified in server.rb i.e. `localhost/mydb3`
+- Set up google developers account, enable Calendar and Maps APIs.
+  - For Maps, just get the API key
+  - for Calendar, set up as oAuth2 provider.
+Make sure to set the redirect uri.
+Download the credentials into `lib/client_secret.json`.
+- download the customers.txt file (from the challenge prompt gist) into `lib/customers.txt`
+- `bundle` and `rackup`.

+---

+`<rant>` The Google Calendar docs / guides are outdated`</rant>`